yegoD1/schedulechecker/README.md

 2. Click on "Show Certificate"
 3. Click and drag the certificate icon and drag it to a finder window or the desktop.
 ### Installing the Certificate
 After you have downloaded the certificate, you must must open a terminal window and CD to your folder that you downloaded the file.
 Below are the commands if you downloaded it into your computer's "Downloads" folder.
-Make sure to change the `-storepass` argument to a different password if you changed the keystore password.
+Make sure to change the `-storepass` argument to a different password if you changed the keystore password.\
+**Copy each line and run one at a time.**
 ```shell
 cd Downloads
 $JAVA_HOME/bin/keytool -importcert -alias GMUScheduler -cacerts -file ssbstureg-gmu-edu.pem -storepass changeit